 PM is a person who is in charge of getting requirements from the client and turning them into detailed and clear specifications for the team.
 And once the team is clear about the direction, further work process will go much smoother and faster than an unclear one.

 It’s not enough to set goals – it’s also important to create a solid plan on achieving them.
-That’s another thing that Project Manager nails.
+That’s another thing that director of project management nails.

 Once the goal is clear, PM gets down to breaking the goal into smaller tasks and assigning the right people to the right tasks.
 The strategy is to get the team to perform in the most efficient manner possible and minimize any delays or errors.